It’s safe to say that the world is a very different place not only compared to a year ago. But just a few months ago.

 Agile strategy and planning

-The phrase “new normal” has been used a lot in 2020.
+The phrase “new normal” has been used a lot over the past few years.
 The ironic thing about this being that any sense of normal is not likely to exist in the very near future.

 We have seen lockdowns.
 Curfews.
 And now tiered restrictions.
 With some cities and businesses finding themselves put under lockdown-level restrictions almost as soon as they have reopened.